gusdeyw/scp-g/api/README.md

 # Go API Backend

-This is a Go backend implementation using Fiber and GORM that mimics the Python Flask API for the SCP-G CRUD Generator.
+This is the Go backend implementation using Fiber and GORM for the SCP-G CRUD Generator.

 ## Features

-- RESTful API with the same endpoints as the Python version
+- RESTful API with comprehensive CRUD operations
 - SQLite database with GORM ORM
 - Fiber web framework
 - Docker support
+- Code generation for Go projects

 ## API Endpoints